keithofaptos/TeamWork/README.md

 **Features**

 - **🎯 Lead Generator**: Generate business leads based on provided keywords and location.
-- **✨ Weekly Prompts**: Generate, manage, and deploy weekly AI prompts for marketing and business purposes.
+- **✨ Prompts**: Features both an AI Agent Builder and Weekly Prompts for marketing and business purposes.
 - **🚀 Onboarding Workflow**: Manage and analyze onboarding workflows using email data.
 - **🌐 Domain Checker**: Check the availability of domain names.
 - **🗂️ Task Management**: Manage tasks, assign them to team members, and track their progress.